 - Starts with,

 This will search for assets starting with, containing or ending with the search term, respectively.

 Some pages offer a filtering functionality to filter objects in a list.

-As opposed to the search functionality, on entering filtering criteria you must not necessarily enter complete words.
+As opposed to the search functionality, on entering filter criteria you must not necessarily enter complete words.

 In many cases you can just enter any arbitrary text into the text field, even just 2-3 characters.
 Entering